Venkatesh Kumar: Early life and musical training

 Kumar was born in Lakshmipura in the Bellary region of northern Karnataka.
 Kumar's late father Huleppa was a Janapada folk singer and leather puppeteer.
-In 1968, when he was 15 years old, Venkatesh was taken by his uncle Belagallu Veeranna to the Veereshwara Punyashrama in Gadag, run by the Veerashaiva saint and Hindustani musician Puttaraj Gawai.
+In 1968, when he was 15 years old, Venkatesh was taken by his mothers brother, father in law Nadoja Belagallu Veeranna to the Veereshwara Punyashrama in Gadag, run by the Veerashaiva saint and Hindustani musician Puttaraj Gawai.
 For the next 12 years, he lived at the ashram and learned Hindustani singing in the Gwalior and Kirana styles under Gawai.
 Kumar blends these styles in his presentations, though he admits to influences beyond these gharanas, chief among them being Bade Ghulam Ali Khan of the Patiala gharana.
 His guru was also trained in Carnatic music, and as a result, there are traces of Carnatic elements in Pandit Kumar's music, especially in his sargam patterns.

 Career

 Kumar got his first break in 1993, 14 years after he left the ashram, when he received an invitation from Bhimsen Joshi to perform at the Sawai Gandharva Sangeet Mahotsav in Pune.
 However, he had to wait almost ten more years before he became a regular on the national festival circuit.
 Since then, he has been featured in many national musical programs, and has been an "A top" grade artist of All India Radio since 1988.

 In devotional music, Kumar is most acclaimed for his Kannada vachana and dasara pada singing.
 He has recorded multiple devotional and classical CD albums.